 The Associate in Arts (A.A.) degree is designed for transfer to an upper-division public college or university in the state of Florida.
 Students will complete the A.A.
 General degree, including common program prerequisites for their program of choice.

 Students may also refer to the online A.A.
-Transfer Evaluation through www.FLVC.org for more information on their transfer program of choice.
+Transfer Evaluation through the FLVC website for more information on their transfer program of choice.